sammmlow/openspacesg/source/_build/html/_sources/conduct.rst.txt

 Licensing Notes to External Readers
 -----------------------------------

-The Open Space Singapore (OSSG) Community Initiative follows an open-source spirit, not only in terms of its projects and research, but also in the attitude towards a radical transparency in the community that focuses purely on improving our members as scientists and engineers in the Singapore aerospace industry.
+The Open Space Singapore (OSSG) Community Initiative follows an open-source spirit towards a radical transparency in the community that focuses purely on developing our young scientists and engineers in the Singapore aerospace industry.
+This project is licensed under the MIT License.

-In this spirit, and as per the MIT License accorded to this project, permission is hereby granted, free of charge, to any person obtaining a copy of this webpage's documentation files to deal without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the OSSG website source code, and to permit persons to whom the source code is furnished to do so, subject to the condition that the above copyright notice and the MIT License be included in all copies or substantial portions of the OSSG web source code.

 |
 |
 |

-*Last Written on 07-May-2021, 11:14PM, by Samuel Y. W. Low*
+*Last Written on 14-Jun-2021, 11:14PM, by the Administrators*

 .. toctree::
    :maxdepth: 1